northdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Bond fee (Fine amount)

-ND traffic ticket fines tend to be uniform across counties but may vary within municipalities.
-Convictions for major traffic violations are reported to the North Dakota Department of Transport (NDDoT) and points may be added to a driver’s record based on the conviction.
-Driving privileges may be suspended for 7 days for every point, above 11 points, that a driver receives.
-A DoT-approved driving course can remove 3 points from a record (can only be taken every 12 months).
+ND traffic ticket fines are uniform across counties but may vary within municipalities.
+Convictions for major traffic violations are reported to the North Dakota Department of Transportation (NDDoT), and points may be added to a driver's record based on the conviction.
+Driving privileges may be suspended for 7 days for every point above 11 points a driver receives.
+A DoT-approved driving course can remove 3 points from a record (it can only be taken every 12 months).

-Traffic violations in ND can be non-criminal (infractions) or criminal (misdemeanors or felony).
-Convictions for criminal traffic violations may also see a misdemeanor or felony being added to the offender’s criminal record (in addition to other penalties), while convictions for non-criminal violations do not.
+ND traffic violations can be non-criminal (infractions) or criminal (misdemeanors or felonies).
+Convictions for criminal traffic violations may also add a misdemeanor or felony to the offender's criminal record (in addition to other penalties).
+In contrast, convictions for non-criminal violations do not.

 Generally, traffic violations are classified as Moving Violations and Non-moving Violations.
-Moving violations are committed while a vehicle is in motion and Non-moving violations are essentially parking violations and equipment violations.
-Moving violation convictions are reported to the NDDoT and result in points being added to a driver’s record, but this is not the case for non-moving violations.
+Moving violations are committed while a vehicle is in motion, and Non-moving violations are essentially parking violations and equipment violations.
+Convictions for moving violations are reported to the NDDoT and result in points being added to a driver's record, but this is not the case for non-moving violations.

 What to Do When You Get a Traffic Ticket in North Dakota?